 World Vision has been working in Indonesia since the 1960s and has local staff and long-standing programs in the earthquake zone.

-We are working closely with Indonesia’s National Disaster Management Agency to assess needs and have already started delivering relief to children and families, including blankets and tarpaulins.
+World Vision Indonesia is working closely with Indonesia’s National Disaster Management Agency to assess needs and have already started delivering relief to children and families, including blankets and tarpaulins.
 We have also set up an infant and young child feeding centre at our office in Palu town.

 - distributing food and providing clean water and emergency toilets